dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

     }
 ```

-This seems very similar to good old Thread.sleep right?
+This seems very similar to good old 'Thread.sleep()' right?
-Lets try a more advanced example with 2 coroutines
+Lets try a more advanced example with 2 coroutines:

 ```kotlin
    runBlocking {